JabbR/JabbRv2/README.md

 Next, run the command: *k jabbr*
 This will build the source, start the web server and host your local jabbr version on [http://localhost:5000/](http://localhost:5000/).

+## Developer discussion
+Participate in the development discussion over at https://jabbr.net/#/rooms/metav2.